-MCA represents the arts community of Minnesota at the state legislature and lobbies for state funding of the arts, as well as other issues of concern to the non-profit arts community.
-MCA also advocates for the National Endowment for the Arts.
+ABOUT MCA: MCA represents the arts community of Minnesota at the state legislature and lobbies for state funding of the arts, as well as other issues of concern to the non-profit arts community.
+MCA also does advocacy for the National Endowment for the Arts.
 To lobby effectively, MCA organizes grassroots advocacy around the state and keeps constituents educated and informed about the political process and the current state of arts funding throughout the year.

-Creative Minnesota, a consortium of more than a dozen arts and culture nonprofits and funders, is about to conduct the 2019 Creative Minnesota Study.
-In addition to updates from previous studies about the size and impact of the state’s nonprofit arts and culture organizations, their audiences and artists and creative workers, the team will be working on a new report on the availability of arts education in Minnesota’s schools.
-Previous Creative Minnesota reports, published in 2015 and 2017, documented the arts sector in Minnesota.
-The new study will also begin to look at the impact of the arts in Minnesota over time.
+ABOUT CREATIVE MINNESOTA: Creative Minnesota, a consortium of more than a dozen arts and culture nonprofits and funders, will conduct the 2021 Creative Minnesota Study.
+In addition to updates from previous studies about the size and impact of the state’s nonprofit arts and culture organizations, their audiences and artists and creative workers, the team will be working on updates of a report on the availability of arts education in Minnesota’s schools.
+Previous Creative Minnesota reports, published in 2015, 2017, and 2019 documented the arts sector in Minnesota.
+The new study will also look at the impact of the arts in Minnesota over time.
 It will be added to the growing body of 59 Creative Minnesota statewide, regional and local studies available for free to the public at CreativeMN.org.

 Duties and projects included in the internship:

 - Assist staff in producing the 2021 Creative Minnesota Study, to be released in March of 2021.

 - Clean data, do other tasks as needed as Creative Minnesota study is put together.

 - Call arts organizations, or do online research, to fill in gaps in data.

 - Assist in organizing Creative Minnesota team meetings.

 - Work with staff on current projects if needed including, board meeting preparation, filing and data entry.

 – Absolute accuracy in working with numbers and other information